Chronic Joint Pain- What You Need To Know

-When it comes to identifying the cause of joint pain, nerve related joint pain is frequently overlooked.
-Quite often, patients are told by multiple physicians that nothing is wrong with their hip/knee/ankle or shoulder, but that is not the case.
+When it comes to identifying the cause of chronic joint pain, nerve-related joint pain is frequently overlooked.
+Quite often, patients are told by multiple physicians that nothing is wrong with their hip/knee/ankle, or shoulder, but that is not the case.

-Nerve related joint pain differs from that of orthopedic joint pain, and that is why it can be hard to diagnose.
-Nerve pain is not something that shows up on MRIs or X-Rays, however, the pain persists.
+Nerve-related joint pain differs from that orthopedic joint pain, and that is why it can be hard to diagnose.
+Nerve pain is not something that shows up on MRIs or X-Rays; however, the pain persists.

 Symptoms of Nerve-related Joint Pain